 Sophie Nathenson is an Assistant Professor of Sociology, Director of the Population Health Management Program, and the Director of the Population Health Management Research Center.
 She holds a Bachelor of Science in Psychology and Spanish from the University of Tulsa.
 She also studied history and Spanish at Universidad Rey Juan Carlos in Madrid, Spain, as well as psychology at Charles University in Prague, Czech Republic.

-After working in the Czech Republic, she attended the University of Utah, earning a Master of Science in Sociology and a Doctor of Philosophy in Medical Sociology.
+After working in the Czech Republic, she attended the University of Utah, earning a Master's degree and a Ph.D. in Medical Sociology.
 Dr. Nathenson has been involved in numerous projects related to community service, health research, and cultural enrichment.
 She has served as a youth mentor, patient mentor, and enrichment program educator.
 Trained in quantitative statistics methods, her research has focused on coping with cancer, religion and health, alternative medicine, and preventative medicine.
 Dr. Nathenson loves being in nature, teaching yoga, and exploring the wonders of Klamath County.